-The project aims to work through several Implementing Agencies FAO, UNDP, and WFP, - which allows for both tailoring and scaling-up interventions based on the needs on the ground in Yemen.
+The project aims to work through FAO and UNDP and will allow for both tailoring and scaling-up interventions based on the needs on the ground in Yemen.

 There is also a risk that CFW activities and capacity building sessions may potentially exclude vulnerable and very poor groups, such as households headed by women, youth/minors/children, elderly tenant farmers, and sharecroppers.
 Livelihood restoration activities risk by passing some of the producers, including female and/or youth laborers, small-scale farmers, livestock producers, and beekeepers who are highly dependent on these activities.